Projects // Profile // Process // Book // Us

 Indoor Terrace

-New York City’s hot summers and cold winters demand a multi-season “weather room,” open during temperate seasons and enclosed otherwise.
-An indoor terrace creates a unique sensorial environment that changes with the seasons.
-The experience of being outdoors while inside requires careful integration of both low-energy passive and active technologies.
+New York City’s hot summers and cold winters make a multi-season room especially beneficial, open during temperate seasons and enclosed air-tight otherwise.
+An indoor terrace creates a unique environment that evolves with the seasons.
+Shaded during warm weather and featuring large openings, the indoor terrace passively cools the air before it enters the building, lowering energy costs .

 More information here